groupvine/gv-doc/policy.md

   the Site are protected by encrypted links and verifiable authentication certificates.
 Strong cryptographic hashes are used for user password authentication.
 No user passwords are directly stored by GroupVine.

-User Profile and WG information within the Site is protected by password-protected access controls designed to grant access to its contents to only appropriately authorized Users.
+  User Profile and WG information within the
+  Site is protected by password-protected access controls designed to grant access to its contents to only appropriately authorized Users, or if the WG Administrator has chosen to make a membership directory available to their members, and the member has not opted-out of the directory, then certain Profile information may also be viewable by other general members using a ticketed link included in emails sent to Groupsite members.

-  WG email contents can be accessed only by password-authenticated Users or by using an individually ticketed link to the Groupsite (and the Groupsite's online Email or Email Feed) included in emails sent to Groupsite members.
+  Unless WG Administrators choose to make emails or their WG's Email Feed public, WG email contents can only be accessed by password-authenticated Users or by using an individually ticketed link to the Groupsite (and the Groupsite's online Email or Email Feed) included in emails sent to Groupsite members.
 For payment processing, GroupVine<sup>TM</sup> partners with established payment gateway service companies, and thus, no credit card numbers or other personal payment identifiers are stored on the GroupVine<sup>TM</sup> site.

 <span id="subscriptions"></span>